Fractured Magic: Chapter Twenty-Seven

 “Ms. Taylor,” Roman repeated, giving her one of his most charming smiles.

 “Why don’t you let me take care of my own guests, Ms. Taylor?” a soft voice asked.
 The woman who stepped up to join their group wasn’t what Leandros would’ve expected of a prospective guard.
 She was nearly as tall as him, but slender, with a neatly pressed dress and stark white gloves.
-Her brown hair was perfectly curled, done up in a neat pompadour with artful locks left down to frame her face.
+Her brown hair was perfectly curled, done up in a loose pompadour with artful locks left down to frame her face.

 “There you are,” Ms. Taylor tutted.
 “You shouldn’t keep a prince waiting, dear.”